Why now?

 Independent advocacy ensures Care Experienced people know their rights and can make informed choices about their lives.
 It’s about having someone by your side who:

-Whether it’s helping a young person reunite with their brother or sister, signposting Care Experienced adults to critical housing support, or accompanying a young person to their Children’s Panel, independent advocacy is a vital and valuable service for all Care Experienced people who need it.
+Whether it’s helping a young person reunite with their brother or sister, signposting Care Experienced adults to critical housing support, or accompanying a young person to their Children’s Hearing, independent advocacy is a vital and valuable service for all Care Experienced people who need it.

 Care Experienced people are not a homogenous group, and life’s challenges do not disappear at 18, 21, or when someone leaves care.
 Independent, relationship-based advocacy is the most effective way to ensure every individual has their rights upheld and their voices heard throughout their lives.

-Scotland has the opportunity to lead the way in delivering meaningful, lifelong advocacy—and the time to act is now.
+Scotland has the opportunity to lead the way in delivering meaningful, lifelong advocacy- and the time to act is now.

 What we're calling for